-The current State Plan Amendment requires mandatory enrollment into an HMO for those service areas in which there are two or more HMOs with sufficient slots for the HMO eligible population.
+The current State Plan Amendment requires mandatory enrollment into an HMO for those service areas in which there are two or more HMOs.

-Medicaid SSI members who are dual eligible for Medicaid and Medicare and members who are enrolled in a Medicaid Purchase Plan (MAPP) are not subject to mandatory enrollment.
+Enrollment for an HMO is voluntary for Medicaid members who are enrolled in Medicare and members who are enrolled in Medicaid Purchase Plan (MAPP).